Issue Deep Dive

 ODA Spending

-Though policy attention to climate is increasing, Australia’s climate-related ODA remains low.
-It ranks eighth among DAC donor countries in terms of its spending on projects with some degree of climate focus.
-This will increase under the new Labor government.
+Australia’s climate-related ODA had steadily increased in recent years, but fell from 7th in 2021 to 11th in 2022 among DAC donor countries in terms of its spending on projects with some degree of climate focus.

-Australia ranks eleventh among DAC donors when considering its spending on climate change-related projects, relative to its total ODA spending.
+Australia ranks 7th among DAC donors when considering its spending on climate change-related projects as a proportion of total ODA spending, falling from 5th in 2021.

 Bilateral Spending